olimorris/onedarkpro.nvim/README.md

 })
 ```

+> [!NOTE]
-> **Note**: This can be useful to prevent LSP servers from applying semantic highlights
+> This can be useful to prevent LSP servers from applying semantic highlights

 #### Specifying highlight attributes by theme or background